Profunctorial algebras: Abstract

 \section{Abstract}

 We provide a bicategorical generalization of Barr's landmark 1970 paper, in which he describes how to extend $\Set$-monads to relations and uses this to characterize topological spaces as the \emph{relational algebras} of the ultrafilter monad.
-With two-sided discrete fibrations playing the role of relations in a bicategory, we first characterize, in terms of exact squares, when pseudomonads on a bicategory extend to its bicategory of two-sided discrete fibrations.
-As a wide class of examples, we show that every $\Set$-monad induces a pseudomonad on the 2-category of categories satisfying our criterion and thus extending to profunctors.
-Among these, we then focus on the ultracompletion pseudomonad, whose pseudoalgebras are ultracategories: we characterize the normalized lax algebras of its profunctorial extension as ultraconvergence spaces, a recently-introduced categorification of topological spaces.
+With two-sided discrete fibrations playing the role of relations in a bicategory, we first describe how to extend pseudomonads on a bicategory to skew monads on its bicategory of two-sided discrete fibrations, and we characterize in terms of exact squares when these extensions are themselves pseudomonads.
+As a wide class of examples, we show that every $\Set$-monad induces a pseudomonad on the 2-category of categories admitting a skew extension to profunctors, and in a few relevant cases we introduce suitable quotients also extending to profunctors.
+Among the latter, we then focus on the ultracompletion pseudomonad, whose pseudoalgebras are ultracategories: we characterize the normalized lax algebras of its profunctorial extension as ultraconvergence spaces, a recently-introduced categorification of topological spaces.